Foundations of Positive Coaching

 Amber completed her PhD at the University of Missouri in Applied Sport Psychology, where she also received a certification in Positive Psychology.
 Her dissertation, entitled, “When the Lights Go Out, How Do They Turn Back On?: A Grounded Theory on the Transition Out of the National Football League,” integrated former players’ transition experiences into a 3-model theory that can be used as an educational/training framework or a crisis intervention model.
 She also holds a master’s degree in Sport & Performance Psychology from the University of Denver, where her thesis assessed the correlation between mental toughness and leadership behaviors of Division I college football players.
 Amber coaches teams and individuals to optimal performance in both sport and business, and believes in a strengths-based approach to optimizing human potential amid challenging environments.
 Combined, her expertise is in optimizing human performance by training others’ in how their brain works and how to use it to position them to be successful.

-Amber serves as a partner with Positive Coaching, Inc. where they train coaches in the Power of Positive Coaching and how to “Win Kids With Sport!”
+Amber serves as a mental performance consultant to Notre Dame football.
+She also serves as a partner with Positive Coaching, Inc. where they train coaches in the Power of Positive Coaching and how to “Win Kids With Sport!”
 Additionally, she worked on the world-class Mental Conditioning team at IMG Academy in Bradenton, FL, where youth to professional-level athletes, coaches, military, and business people are trained in the high performance mindset.